npuee/NPU-EstonianIDCard/README.md

     -Replace
         Replace or Add altSecurityIdentities.
 Default is Add.
     -Force
         If multiple mappings exist, replaces all existing ones.
-Use with -Replace $true -safe
+Use with -Replace -WhatIf
         Display output without altering user accounts.